iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

   selectedGenotypeColumnValues = <comma-separated list of genotype column ids>

 A comma-separated list of selected genotype columns.
-If this property is missing then all defined genotype columns in this section are selected.
+If this property is missing, then all defined genotype columns in this section are selected.

 genotype.<genotype columns id>.id
 _________________________________